 What To Pack:

-- Important Files: Technology is only great when it works; rely on the technology as little as possible in the case of a fire.
+- Important Documents: Technology is only great when it works; rely on the technology as little as possible in the case of a fire.
 If you have paper forms of your home or renter’s insurance, pack them and consider back up disks, USB drives, paper contact list, photo CDs and photograph albums.

 - Emergency Supply Kit: This should include water (1 gallon per person), a three day supply of dry and canned food per person, flashlight, a portable radio, first aid kit, batteries, a manual can opener, and sanitation supplies.
 If you have room, consider a couple of blankets and pillows in case you need to spend the night at a shelter.

-- Special/ Valuable items: It may not be reasonable to keep every important thing to you in a box if they are used often or out as décor.
+- Special or Valuable items: It may not be reasonable to keep every important thing to you in a box if they are used often or out as décor.
 In that case, make a list of a few valuable items and keep the list on top your prepacked items so you see it right away.

 - Pets: If you have pets keep carriers (if applicable), extra leashes, food, and water (and a bowl), litter boxes, litter and any medications as needed with your prepacked items.
 Once your pet is secure, be sure they are secure on the trip from the house to your car.
 It is this few seconds when pets typically are in fear and able to run away.